AREC - Agricultural and Resource Economics

 AREC845 Environment and Development Economics (3 Credits)

-Considers neoclassical and endogenous growth models; international trade theory; the role of property right institutions and factor markets; the environmental impact of trade liberalization in developing countries and the environmental effects of increasing international capital mobility; empirical studies relating the environment to growth and globalization; and policy analyses.Also offered as: AREC645.
+Considers neoclassical and endogenous growth models; international trade theory; the role of property right institutions and factor markets; the environmental impact of trade liberalization in developing countries and the environmental effects of increasing international capital mobility; empirical studies relating the environment to growth and globalization; and policy analyses.Jointly offered with AREC645.

 AREC846 Development Microeconomics (3 Credits)